-TRUNC and NOTRUNC controls whether or not trailing blanks that exist in the output record data for the current WRITE operation, are truncated when written to a file object that supports records of different lengths.
+TRUNC and NOTRUNC controls whether or not trailing truncation characters (the char identified by parameter FILL but defaulting to blank) which exists in the output record data for the current WRITE operation, are truncated when written to a file object that supports records of different lengths.

 If output is to a file object containing fixed length records or more than one output element is specified on the WRITE operation, then parameter TRUNC is ignored.
-Trailing blanks will be preserved in all of the output element specifications.
+Trailing truncation characters will be preserved in all of the output element specifications.